Please don’t upload my code to GitHub

 — https://github.com/features/copilot

-However, we know that an AI needs to be trained on a huge data sample in order to work.
+However, we know that LLMs (so-called AI) need to be trained on enormous datasets in order to work.
 In that case, Copilot learns by scanning GitHub repositories:

 GitHub Copilot is trained on billions of lines of public code.
 The suggestions it makes to you are adapted to your code, but the processing behind it is ultimately informed by code written by others.